Cheap Things to do in Edinburgh

 Exploring the nature within Edinburgh is absolutely priceless.

 It is situated right next to Holyrood Park too so once you’ve finished climbing, you will be able to go and rest in the park next to it and hopefully enjoy some sunshine if the weather is in your favour!
-We’ve created a guide about our experience walking both Arthur’s Seat and Holyrood Park, you can read more here!

 3. Princes Gardens

-If you’re visiting Edinburgh then it can be quite hard to miss Princes Garden as they are based in the town next to the Waverley Statue.
-These beautiful gardens are great to wander around and get some awesome views of the statue and the castle whilst you’re at it.
 During the winter period, you will find that the Christmas Markets are located just above the gardens so this is also a great reason to visit during the winter.
 During the summer, don’t be shy and bring a picnic with you and bask in the sun with some beautiful scenery.

 4. Royal Botanic Gardens